igarciadelamo/patients/README.md

 ## Why?

-The main reason is to use React in a personal project.
+The main reason is to learn and use React in a personal project.

+Also, the use of Firebase as backend for the application.

+This is my first pet project using React, so any help will be welcome!

 ## Previous steps